qiaochen/LLM_RAG_papers/README.md

 > Becoming a standard RAG evaluation task.
 See github for how evaluation is conducted.
 - Xiong, G., Jin, Q., Lu, Z., & Zhang, A. (2024).
 [Benchmarking retrieval-augmented generation for medicine.](https://arxiv.org/abs/2402.13178) _arXiv preprint arXiv:2402.13178_.
 > A new benchmark is created from five medical QA datasets.
 > A toolkit MedRag is introduced.
+They reported two observations 1) a _log-linear scaling relationship between model performance and the number of of retrieved snippets_ 2) _lost-in-the-middle phenomenon between model performance and the position of the ground-truth snippet_

 #### e.
 Combining Knowledge Graph and LLM by RAG
 - Yang, R., Liu, H., Zeng, Q., Ke, Y. H., Li, W., Cheng, L., ... & Li, I. (2024).
 [KG-Rank: Enhancing Large Language Models for Medical QA with Knowledge Graphs and Ranking Techniques.](https://arxiv.org/abs/2403.05881) _arXiv preprint arXiv:2403.05881_.